magpylib/magpylib/docs/examples/examples_01_complex_forms.md

 # Complex forms

-The [**superposition principle**](https://en.wikipedia.org/wiki/Superposition_principle) states that the net response caused by two or more stimuli is the sum of the responses that would have been caused by each stimulus individually.
+The [**superposition principle**](https://en.wikipedia.org/wiki/Superposition_principle) states that the net response caused by two or more stimuli is the sum of the responses caused by each stimulus individually.
 This principle holds in Magnetostatics when there is no material response, and simply means that the total field created by multiple magnets is the sum of the individual fields.

 It is critical to understand that the superposition principle holds for the magnetization itself.
 When two magnets overlap geometrically, the magnetization in the overlap region is given by the vector sum of the two individual magnetizations.